Kenneth Lonergan: Early life and education

 Lonergan was born in The Bronx, New York City to a psychiatrist mother and physician father.
 His mother is Jewish, and his father was of Irish descent.
 Lonergan began writing in high school at the Walden School, a now defunct, highly progressive private school in Manhattan with a strong drama program.

 His first play, The Rennings Children, was chosen for the Stephen Sondheim-founded Young Playwrights, Inc. Young Playwright's Festival in 1982 while he was still an undergraduate.
 Lonergan matriculated to Wesleyan University, where he trained as a playwright and director.
 He graduated from the NYU Playwriting Program.
 He is an alumnus of HB Studio in New York City.
+Lonergan is a founding member of Naked Angels.
+After graduating from NYU, Lonergan worked as a speechwriter for the Environmental Protection Agency.
+He also wrote industrial shows (long-play commercials) for clients such as Weight Watchers.